Fellsmarch/ENCE260-Battleships/README.md

 ### Setup phase:

->**Buttons:**
+**Buttons:**
->- Nav switch: Directional buttons used to position ship, push down to rotate ship.
+- Nav switch: Directional buttons used to position ship, push down to rotate ship.
->- Push button (S3): Places ship at desired location.
+- Push button (S3): Places ship at desired location.

->**Steps:**
+**Steps:**
->1.
-Position and rotate your ship to desired location.
+1. Position and rotate your ship to desired location.
->2.
-Place ship 1.
+2. Place ship 1.
->3.
-Ship 2 will appear, position where desired.
+3. Ship 2 will appear, position where desired.
->4.
-Place ship 2.
+4. Place ship 2.
->5.
-First player to complete the setup phase will become player 1.
+5. First player to complete the setup phase will become player 1.
->6.
-Player 1 wil see a 'WAIT' screen while player 2 continues to set up their ships.
+6. Player 1 wil see a 'WAIT' screen while player 2 continues to set up their ships.

 ### Battle phase: